Adam-Lechnos/windows-enforcer/README.md

 A new log is generated with the execution's point-in-time date and time stamp appended.

 If the client is off the network, the script will attempt to execute enforcement tasks, which are expected to fail if at least one sync has not occurred or if the files were deleted within the local scripts folder.
 The next successful re-sync will re-create any missing files.

+For every client run, `last_run.txt` is overwritten with the timestamp of the most recent execution.
+The file is located in `windows_enforcer\batch\last_run.tx`.
+This file is created on each local host in addition to a remote copy with the filename being the hostname.
+These remote files are used be [Enforcement Checker](#enforcement-checker) to alert on last runs which did not occur for at least 28 days.

 ### Managing Installs
 Downloads packages to the `C:\Tools` folder, except for those that are obtained via the Winget package manager, in which case are installed according to the Winget process.
 Note, that only the data is downloaded to the `C:\Tools` folder.
 Subsequent installs must occur manually post the data retrieval if required.
 Use this feature for pulling down simple packages.
 Subsequent download attempts are ignored for each install in which its corresponding directory gets created.
 For Winget, the script first checks the Winget list command for existing installs.
 Upgrades are not attempted once the installation is completed.
 Use `Winget update --all` instead.